tdauth/the-siege-of-minas-tirith/README.md

 # The Siege of Minas Tirith

-Warcraft III: Reforged defense funmap based on the movie The Lord of the Rings: The Return of the King with some alterations to make the game more fun.
+Warcraft III: Reforged defense funmap based on the movie The Lord of the Rings: The Return of the King.

 ## Play the Map